Karetski/Snowonder/README.md

 ## Usage

-After installation you will be able to format import declarations on any file by selecting <kbd>Snowonder Extension</kbd> > <kbd>Format Import Declarations</kbd> from the <kbd>Editor</kbd> menu or you can just simply setup shoutcut for this command.
+After installation you will be able to format import declarations on any file by selecting <kbd>Editor</kbd> > <kbd>Snowonder Extension</kbd> > <kbd>Format Import Declarations</kbd> or you can just simply setup shoutcut for this command.

 ## Update